CrossFit: Certifications

 There are four levels of CrossFit coach certification.
-To open a CrossFit affiliated gym, it originally only required a coach to be certified to level one.
-In late 2023, the requirement for owners of affiliated gym was raised to level two.
+To open a CrossFit-affiliated gym, it originally only required a coach to be certified to level one.
+In late 2023, the requirement for owners of affiliated gyms was raised to level two.

-Level One (CF-L1) is the introduction level, where participants attend a group weekend class, talk about the basic methodology and fundamentals of CrossFit, and learn how to conduct their classes.
+Level One (CF-L1) is the introductory level, where participants attend a weekend group class, discuss the basic methodology and fundamentals of CrossFit, and learn how to conduct their own classes.
 They go over techniques and how to adjust them for those who cannot perform them.
-After completing the Level One training course, one should be confident in conducting a class, scale workouts accordingly for athletes, and hold CrossFit to its standards.
+After completing the Level One training course, one should be confident in conducting a class, scaling workouts appropriately for athletes, and upholding CrossFit standards.

-In the second level, training goes deeper into the mechanics of the movements and how to be leaders and communicate with other students.
-In the Level Two course, participants learn about athletic capacity and are evaluated as a trainer in groups.
+In the second level, training goes deeper into the mechanics of the movements and how to be a leader and communicate with other students.
+In the Level Two course, participants learn about athletic capacity and are evaluated as trainers in groups.

-To earn the Level Three certificate, a coach one must complete 1,500 hours of active fitness coaching and become CPR certified.
+To earn the Level Three certificate, a coach must complete 1,500 hours of active fitness coaching and become CPR certified.
 To maintain the certification, Level 3 coaches must obtain 50 continuing education units every three years.
 To earn the Level Four certificate, the highest level currently recognized by CrossFit, Inc., the coach must record several years as a Level Three and pass a test.

 Criticism

 Injury

 Movements such as bar muscle-ups, pull-ups, or Olympic lifts involving a high load on the shoulder moving through a wide range of motion may cause shoulder injury if performed incorrectly or when fatigued.

-The risk of injury associated with CrossFit training has been a controversial question since the program's popularity began to climb in the early 2000s.
+The risk of injury associated with CrossFit training has been a subject of controversy since the program's popularity began to climb in the early 2000s.
 Critics have accused CrossFit, Inc. of using dangerous movements and inappropriate levels of intensity, and allowing underqualified individuals to become CrossFit trainers.

 In response to these criticisms, CrossFit, Inc. says, "CrossFit is relatively safe even when performed with poor technique, but it is safer and more effective when performed with good technique."
 CrossFit, Inc. also says the risk of injury can be reduced by properly scaling and modifying workouts, a concept taught on its website and at the CrossFit Level 1 Trainer Course.

 CrossFit supports this position by citing three academic surveys of CrossFit participants.
 These surveys calculated injury rates between 2.4 and 3.1 injuries per 1000 hours of training, which CrossFit argues is consistent with or below injury rates found in "general fitness training".
 An independent 2018 review of scientific literature also found that "injury rate with CrossFit was comparable to or lower than injury rates with Olympic weightlifting, distance running, military conditioning, track and field, rugby, or gymnastics."
 The review found that more men than women suffered from injuries in CrossFit, with injuries to the shoulders found to be more common (25%) than lower back (14.3%) and knee (13.1%), and injuries may occur in situations where supervision was not always available to athletes.